-You can customize the behavior by using the Platform Services Controller Web interface or by using the sso-config script.
+You can customize the behavior by using the vSphere Client or by using the sso-config script.
 The settings that you select depend in part on what the CA supports.

 - If revocation checking is disabled, vCenter Single Sign-On ignores any CRL or OCSP settings. vCenter Single Sign-On does not perform checks on any certificates.

 - If revocation checking is enabled, the recommended setup depends on the PKI setup.

 - If the issuing CA supports an OCSP responder, enable OCSP and disable CRL as failover for OCSP.

 - If the issuing CA does not support OSCP, enable CRL checking and disable OSCP checking.